-NELLO’S PLUM – Cordon tomato – seed harvested 2017 – Suitable for greenhouse cultivation.
+NELLO’S PLUM – Cordon tomato – seed harvested 2017 OUT OF STOCK -Suitable for greenhouse cultivation.
 I was given seed of this delicious tomato by a smallholder in Tuscany who was the subject of one of my TV shows.
 The fruits are large, flavoursome and wonderful to cook with.
 Also I dry them in a cool oven for an English equivalent of Italian sun-dried tomatoes.
 Blanche, skin and freeze for use in soups and sauces in the winter.
 Makes great ketchup!
 Sow in trays in February in gentle heat and transplant into 3″ pots when four true leaves have formed.
 Plant in greenhouse border and grow up canes or thread around string.
 Stop at 7th truss.

 SPECKLED ROMAN – Seed harvested 2017.
-This tomato was first given to me by Dave Rees.
+OUT OF STOCK This tomato was first given to me by Dave Rees.
 A striking colourful large plum tomato which is great sliced in salads and used in cooking.
 Sow in trays in February in gentle heat and transplant into 3″ pots when four true leaves have formed.
 Plant in greenhouse border and grow up canes or thread around string.
 I have been cropping from eight trusses.

-GRAHAM’S TOMB THUMB -seed saved 2018 – This indeterminate cherry tomato was given to me by Graham from Gabalfa in Cardiff.
+GRAHAM’S TOMB THUMB -seed saved 2018 – OUT OF STOCK This indeterminate cherry tomato was given to me by Graham from Gabalfa in Cardiff.
 He has been growing it for the last twenty years and his neighbour, who first gave him seed, grew it for the previous 30 years so this is a genuine Welsh heirloom tomato.
 Thin-skinned and delicious.

 TRUE BLACK BRANDYWINE – Seed saved 2020